Falconerd/discord-bot-github/README.md

 --------|------------
 `/dbg-add <org> <name> [secret] [previews]` | Subscribe the current channel to the repo webhook events.
 Optionally takes a secret.
 Optionally enable link previews.
 `/dbg-remove <org> <name>` | Unsubscribe the current channel from the repo webhook events.

+> Previews will not display if your repo is set to private.